-If a student is placed in an Ineligible status, they will receive an email with instructions how to appeal, with a link to the electronic form.
+When a student is placed in an ineligible status, they will receive an email with instructions on how to appeal, with a link to the appeal forms webpage.
 Completed appeals are submitted electronically and routed to a Financial Aid Advisor.
 The student will be notified of the appeal decision in writing.
 If the appeal is denied, further appeal may be made to the Financial Aid Director.

-If the student has an approved appeal and is unable to meet SAP by the end of the subsequent semester, an academic plan may be developed.
+If the student has an approved appeal and is unable to meet SAP by the end of the subsequent semester, an academic plan is required.
 Academic plans are developed on a student-by-student basis and are designed in a way that, if followed, the student will be meeting academic progress standards by a specified point in time.

 The student must meet with a financial aid advisor to discuss whether an academic plan is required in addition to their appeal.
 An Academic Plan Form can be obtained from a financial aid advisor.